sushil2601/javaScript_practise/REACT.md

 Ans :-

-    .The useMemo hook is used in React to optimize performance by memoizing (caching) the result of an expensive computation so that it does not re-run on every render unless necessary.
+    .The useMemo hook is used to optimize performance by memoizing the result of an expensive computation so that it does not re-run on every render unless necessary.

     .it is used inside the functional component to memoize the result of expensive computation.